Udaipur Rajasthan, India Travel Guide

 AC First Class (1A) offers private, lockable cabins with high comfort.
 AC 2-tier (2A) provides open berths with privacy curtains, a good balance of price and comfort.
 Bedding is incorporated in both.

 AC 3-tier (3A) has open berths (3 upper, 3 middle, 3 lower per bay).
-This is the most popular AC class; it is cost-successful and includes bedding.
+This is the most popular AC class; it is cost-effective and includes bedding.
 It can be more crowded than 2A but remains comfortable.

-This data is not applicable.
+These details is not applicable.
 Udaipur is a city not on the coast in the state of Rajasthan, far from any coastline or major navigable rivers that support ferry services or cruise ports for inter-city or international travel.

 This information is not applicable.
 As Udaipur is a landlocked city, there are no seaports with immigration procedures related to arriving or departing travelers.

-Train and bus departures have different processes and timing recommendations compared to air travel, generally requiring less lead time.
+Public transport by train and bus departures have different processes and timing recommendations compared to air travel, generally requiring less lead time.

 Keep your boarding pass, a valid photo ID (passport for foreigners), and luggage tags readily available at the airport.